 Unlike bounces, exits are counted whenever users leave a web page, regardless of whether they browsed other web pages earlier.

 The exit rate (and bounce rate) is associated with a web page and not a website.
-For example, if there’s a website with five web pages, each of the five pages will have their individual exit rate.
+For example, if there’s a website with five web pages, each of the five pages will have its individual exit rate.

 The exit rate is a great way to identify the web pages of a conversion funnel (eCommerce funnel, SaaS funnel, Subscription funnel, etc.) that are leaking out users.
 The web pages with a high exit rate in a conversion funnel require immediate optimization.

 Example: Suppose the payment page of an eCommerce site has an alarmingly-high exit rate.
 The website should look for reasons for this high exit rate (Is it a lengthy form?
 Is it a lack of specific payment methods?), and fix them.

 Related Post: [Infographic] The Anatomy of a Perfect Checkout Page